sebasbeleno/Nasus/README.md

 Nasus will fetch a list of 10 recent matches from a initial player.
 Then, it will fetch the data of all the players in those matches.
 It will repeat this process for each player in the list, in a recursive way.

-You can change the initial player in the `src/index.ts` file.
+You can change the initial player in the `config.ts` file.

 ## Roadmap